ZLHDUT/Kernelized-Subspace-Ranking-for-Saliency-Detection/README.md

 # Kernelized Subspace Ranking for Saliency Detection
-The codes and saliency results of the ECCV16 paper:" Kernelized Subspace Ranking for Saliency Detection"
+This package has the source code for the paper "Kernelized Subspace Ranking for Saliency Detection" (ECCV16).

 ## Citing this work
 If you find this work useful in your research, please consider citing: